own-c/rt/README.md

 ## About

 Tested on Windows and Ubuntu.
-Not tested on macOS yet.
+Not tested on macOS as I don't have access to a macOS machine, if you manage to build and test it, please let me know and I will work on fixing issues and adding it to the build bundles.

 ### Redirects